 Risk and potential issues How we are addressing the issues Current status The long-term continuity of the Development Bank of Wales is dependent on the continued willingness of Welsh Government to provide funds to invest.
-There is uncertainty We draw on our own experience and that of our customers to identify gaps in private sector funding provision and work closely with colleagues in the Welsh Government to develop fund proposals to address market failure.
-In the 2018/19 financial year funding from Welsh Government enabled the announcement of £187m of extra funding to support the growth aspirations of Welsh micro to medium businesses. as to the availability of future funds from UK Government in light of the ongoing Brexit debate.
-Area of risk: LIQUIDITY Evidencing continued successful delivery of fund outputs is key to our credibility both as a professional and successful delivery channel for Welsh In addition, the Development Bank successfully raised £10m in institutional equity from Clwyd Pension Fund into the Management Succession Fund.
-Risk tolerance: Negligible Pre-control rating: Significant Government business support initiatives and fund management business.
-Accordingly, we track fund performance and delivery of the key.
-Post-control rating: Moderate We continue to develop new fund opportunities where we identify there to be market failure as part of our strategy to deliver a rolling programme of funds.
+We draw on our own experience and that of our customers to identify gaps in private sector funding provision and work closely with colleagues in the Welsh Government to develop fund proposals to address market failure.
+In the 2018/19 financial year funding from Welsh Government enabled the announcement of £187m of extra funding to support the growth aspirations of Welsh micro to medium businesses.
+There is uncertainty as to the availability of future funds from UK Government in light of the ongoing Brexit debate.
+Evidencing continued successful delivery of fund outputs is key to our credibility both as a professional and successful delivery channel for Welsh In addition, the Development Bank successfully raised £10m in institutional equity from Clwyd Pension Fund into the Management Succession Fund.
+Area of risk: LIQUIDITY Risk tolerance: Government business support initiatives and fund management business.
+Accordingly, we track We continue to develop new fund opportunities where we Negligible fund performance and delivery of the key. identify there to be market failure as part of our strategy Pre-control rating: Significant Post-control rating: Moderate to deliver a rolling programme of funds.